fatevil/DbBrowserApp/README.md

 Available at http://localhost:8080/ .
 Is provided with provisional HAL browser, that displays some of the REST API endpoints.

-Does not display DatabaseConnectionExtrasController endpoints, which are:
+Does not display the following DatabaseConnectionExtrasController endpoints:

 http://localhost:8080/databaseConnections/{connectionId}/schemas
 http://localhost:8080/databaseConnections/{connectionId}/tables/{schema}